vectinx/389-ds-exporter/README.md

 docker-compose up -d
 ```

-After that, go to the `http://localhost:3000` address in your browser and wait until the infrastructure initialization is complete.
+Then open `http://localhost:3000` in your browser and wait for the infrastructure to finish initializing.

 ##  Based on

-This project is inspired and **partially based on** the open-source project **[389DS‑exporter](https://github.com/ozgurcd/389DS-exporter)** by **[ozgurcd](https://github.com/ozgurcd)** (MIT Licensed).
+This project is inspired by and **partially based on** the open-source project **[389DS‑exporter](https://github.com/ozgurcd/389DS-exporter)** by **[ozgurcd](https://github.com/ozgurcd)** (MIT Licensed).
 Although most of the codebase has been significantly rewritten or replaced, the original project served as an architectural and conceptual starting point.
 The original code remains available here:

 https://github.com/ozgurcd/389DS-exporter